RivanParmar/VISUALIZE/README.md

 (**Note: This plugin will also work with Intellij IDEA when creating an Android app in it as Android Studio is built on top of Intellij IDEA.**)

-I am looking forward to more views and stars for this project which will motivate me to finish it as fast as possible.
+If you like the project please consider giving it a **star**.
+I am looking forward to more views and stars for this project which will motivate me to finish it as soon as possible.

 # Work-In-Progress
 Currently, the project has just been started and simply creates a split editor which works only with Java files and so the plugin is not yet ready for use.
 Again, this project is highly experimental and it may take much time to reach a stable state.
 Your contributions can make a lot of difference!